ts-rest/ts-rest/.changeset/big-colts-carry.md

 '@ts-rest/express': patch
 ---

 Exposed `AppRouteOptions` and `AppRouteImplementation` types.
-They can be used to split router handlers.
+They allow for greater developer flexibility and can be used to split router handlers.